rdevries-thoughtworks/leap_se/pages/docs/platform/services/webapp.md

 Essential options:

-* `webapp.admin`: An array of username that will be blessed with administrative permissions.
+* `webapp.admin`: An array of usernames that will be blessed with administrative permissions.
 These admins can delete users, answer help tickets, and so on.
+These usernames are for users that have registered through the webapp or through the Bitmask client application, NOT the sysadmin usernames lists in the provider directory `users`.

+Other options:

+* `webapp.engines`: A list of the engines you want enabled in leap_web.
+Currently, only "support" is available, and it is enabled by default.

 For example, `services/webapp.json`: